Showing posts sorted by relevance for query gauntlet. Sort by date Show all posts

 The CryptO'pinion?

-If you're expecting a run-of-the-mill Gauntlet clone then you will be disappointed.
-Ranarama is different and offers a long-term mix of arcade action with hints of role-playing whilst venturing through the cunning levels.
-Yes, it's difficult but also very rewarding so expect lots of late nights - if you're brave enough to accept the challenge?
+If you expected a run-of-the-mill Gauntlet clone, then you will be happy, as Ranarama is different.
+It offers a long-term mix of arcade action with hints of role-playing whilst venturing through the cunning levels.
+It's difficult but very rewarding, so expect many late nights - if you're brave enough to accept the challenge?

-An utterly engrossing Atari ST game once again by legends Hewson.
+An utterly engrossing Atari ST game, once again by legends Hewson.
 Absolutely fantastic, in every respect.

 The best download from 8BitChip (hard drive)